MilanStaffehl/numdantic/README.md

 Currently, `numdantic` does not allow using Python built-in types as dtype for array annotations.
 This is due to how `numpy` types their `ndarray` type: as dtype, they only allow subtypes of `np.generic`.
 This is despite the fact that `numpy` has, for quite some time now, also accepted built-in types such as `int` or `float` as dtypes.
 The reasoning probably is that these built-in types are converted into proper `numpy` dtypes before an `ndarray` is constructed.

 In principle, this can be remedied by simply adding built-in types to the allowed dtypes in `numdantic` and then ignoring the complaints that type checkers will have, but this could lead to unforeseen consequences and sort of defeats the whole point of type checking.
-Therefore, `numdantic` bites the sour apple and accepts this limitation.
+Therefore, `numdantic` accepts this limitation for now.

 ## Tips & tricks